Sirkles/JoshoEngine-Native/README.md

 * Add GLSL shader support.

 ## License

-**This software library is proprietary and contains confidential information!**
+You may use this software library for any free, non-commercial software at no-cost, you must mention in documentation that it uses this library and the others listed below.

-You must contact me to arrange licensing details.
+Any commercial software utilizing this library must contact me at josh@joshuakennedy.net to set up licensing.

+#

 This software library utilizes the cross-platform and low-level, FMOD Studio Audio API, it requires a separate license from Firelight Technologies.
 See [http://www.fmod.com/](http://www.fmod.com/) for details.